braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/action_paths.md

 Canvas Action Paths are currently in early access.
 Please contact your Braze account manager if you are interested in participating in the early access.
 {% endalert %}

-## Create action paths
+## Create Action Paths

 ![canvas_actionpath][1]{: style="float:right;max-width:40%;margin-left:15px;"}

 To create Action Paths, add a step to your Canvas.
-Then, using the drop-down at the top of the new step, select `Action Paths`.
+Then, using the drop-down at the top of the new step, select **Action Paths**.

 ### Define action settings

 In the **Action Settings** module, you can choose how long you’d like to hold users in the action step.